Ganesh23013987/GCD-of-two-numbers/README.md

 ## Result:
+Thus the program to find the GCD of two numbers is written and verified using python programming.
 Then, the program code is successfully executed.
-## Result:
-Thus the program to find the GCD of two numbers is written and verified using python programming.